vEnhance/1802/src/antigrad.typ

   $ (partial p) / (partial y) = (partial q) / (partial x). $
 ]
 You should think of this as $f_(x y) = f_(y x)$.
-We'll see this again much later in Part Hotel, but in different language:
+We'll see this again much later in Part India, but in different language:
 "the 2D scalar curl of $f$ is zero".

 The 3D version tests all the possible pairs: